cschladetsch/CoinSpot-GoogleSheets/Readme.md

 Follow the dots.

+### Non-functional Systems
+The following items are implemented but are not functional:

+* Buy
+* Sell
+* Swap

+I have contacted *CoinSpot* about why I cannot use these API calls even with an elevated key/secret.

 ## Automatic Updating
 In the `App.Config` file, you can change the `updateTimerMinutes` setting to automatically update your spreadsheet every N minutes.
 If this is 0, no auto-updates will be made.

 ### Using a Raspberry Pi

 You don't want to keep your desktop on 24/7 just to write updates to your spreadsheet.
 But if you have a Raspberry Pi, you can use that to send updates at a very low power consumption that costs a few cents/day in power to run.

+*Note* You do NOT need a Pi to use this application.
+I provide this information for those that already have a pi and want to use it to automatically write updates without having to keep full power to a desktop machine.

 #### Making it easier to login to your _pi_